seniormostafa/pro-terraform/README.md

 ## Description

 This is a Terraform  Project.
-In this project, we are demonstrating the usage of Terraform to create AWS instances within a VPC. and look state file with daynamodb
+In this project, we are demonstrating the usage of Terraform to create AWS instances within a VPC. and lock state file with daynamodb
 ## Usage

 - Execute the command `terraform init` to setup the project workspace.